-The 4 KB SRAM maps to the DATA memory space and part of the XDATA/CODE memory spaces.
+The 1/2/4 KB SRAM maps to the DATA memory space and part of the XDATA/CODE memory spaces.
 The memory is an ultra-low-power SRAM that retains its contents even when the digital part is powered off (power modes 2 and 3).

-The 32 KB flash block provides in-circuit programmable non-volatile program memory for the device and maps into the CODE and XDATA memory spaces.
+The 8/16/32 KB flash block provides in-circuit programmable non-volatile program memory for the device and maps into the CODE and XDATA memory spaces.
 Writing to the flash block is performed through a flash controller that allows page-wise (1024 byte) erasure and byte-wise reprogramming.
-See section 13.14 for details.
+See section 13.16 for details.

-A versatile five-channel DMA controller is available in the system and accesses memory using a unified memory space (XDATA) and thus has access to all physical memories.
-Each channel is configured (trigger, priority, transfer mode, addressing mode, source and destination pointers, and transfer count) with DMA descriptors anywhere in memory.
-Many of the hardware peripherals rely on the DMA controller for efficient operation (AES core, flash write controller, USARTs, Timers, ADC interface) by performing data transfers between a single SFR address and flash/SRAM.
+A versatile five-channel DMA controller is available in the system.
+It accesses memory using a unified memory space (XDATA) and has therefore access to all physical memories.
+Each channel is configured (trigger event, priority, transfer mode, addressing mode, source and destination pointers, and transfer count) with DMA descriptors anywhere in memory.
+Many of the hardware peripherals rely on the DMA controller for efficient operation (AES core, flash controller, USARTs, Timers and ADC interface) by performing data transfers between a single SFR address and flash/SRAM.
 See section 13.2 for details.

-The interrupt controller services 18 interrupt sources, divided into six interrupt groups, each of which is associated with one of four interrupt priorities.
-An interrupt request is serviced even if the device is in a sleep mode (power modes 1-3) by bringing the CC1110 back to active mode (power mode 0).
+The interrupt controller services 18 interrupt sources, divided into six interrupt groups, each of which is associated with one out of four interrupt priorities.
+An interrupt request is serviced even if the device is in a sleep mode (power modes 1-3) by bringing the CC2510Fx/CC2511Fx back to active mode (power mode 0).